sandipsahoo2k2/my/faqs/interview_assistant.md

 ## Meet IA+ - Your interview assistant
 I woke up little early on day before thanks giving.
 I was just browsing the internet as usual lying on the bed before being super active.
 I stumbled upon a youtube video where the founder of Perplexity was talking about how they built an ai platform and how is it different from others.
 The product is a blend of Chat GPT with mixture of posts and videos on similar topics.

-I thought, why not try to build something similar in interviewdose.com for interview aspirants.
+I thought, why not build something similar in interviewdose.com for interview aspirants.
 I remembered, I did try out something with openai an year back to test it’s api capabilities.
 I didn’t find that poc anymore.
 Doesn’t matter I could quickly wrote a simple poc in few minutes to test if I get what I want from openai and yes.

 I got excited about the long weekend and thanks giving holidays.
 Wow what a nice coincidence.
 I get time to build something which will be helpful for the interview aspirants and show case my new MVP idea and a freaking passionate technologist :).
 I finished my day job went to Dunkin for a coffee.
 I like the Dunkin’s Coffee Cups design more than their coffee.
 They are unique try comparing how and you might like them too.
 I will write about them in a separate blog may be :)